Length

 - Good length (the ball landed in the gap, which is considered the best option).

 Another popular tactical move is to serve the ball as close to the batsman as possible with such force that the projectile bounces to his head level.
-In such a situation, a player with a bat will probably try to dodge, and even if he avoids an out, it will break his concentration.
+In this kind of circumstance, a player who is armed with a bat would most likely attempt to evade, and even if he is successful in avoiding an out, it will disrupt his focus.

-As for line, its difference from length is that this term is primarily understood as the ball’s trajectory on the serve in a horizontal plane.
-Simply put, it gives an idea of how much the projectile has deviated relative to the center line of the pitch.
-As a rule, the line is spoken about either with an adjustment for Off (that is, in front of the batsman) or Leg (that is, behind him), rather than with an indication of a specific direction (left/right side of the pitch).
+To differentiate itself from length in cricket, line is mainly considered to refer to the path that the ball takes on the serve in a horizontal plane.
+This is the primary distinction between the two terms.
+In short, it estimates how far the projectile has strayed from the pitch space’s centerline.
+The line is often discussed with an adjustment for Off (that is, in front of the batter) or Leg (that is, behind him), rather than with an indication of a particular direction (left or right side of the pitch).
+This is the standard practice.

-It is customary to talk about serves in the Leg stump zone as going down the Leg side or on the pads (in the second case, the part of the batsman’s protective equipment that covers the legs is meant).
+When discussing serves in the Leg stump zone, it is common practice to refer to them as traveling down the Leg side or on the pads (in the latter instance, the term “pads” refers to the portion of the batsman’s protective equipment that protects the legs).
 Short serves on the Leg side are called Bodyline, that is, directed along the line of the player’s body with the bat.